 At Deplar, cat skiing is accessed right out our front door.
 After a steep, short cat ride up our alpine neighbor, the “White Whale,” aspects of the Troll Peninsula come into sharp focus.
-The terrain is a great intro to Iceland’s backcountry and ideal for adventurous little ones while Mom and Dad tackle the big guys via heli-ski.
+The terrain is a great intro into Iceland’s backcountry and ideal for adventurous little ones while mom and dad tackle the big guys via heli-ski.

 Letter from your guide

 Skiing in Iceland is an unforgettable experience.
 Limitless terrain ignites new exploration in even the most seasoned of skiers.
 Our ski cat picks you up right at the front door of Deplar Farm and drops you at the best snow conditions.
 Making fresh tracks in such a remote and raw landscape is a bucket list experience.
 If the weather isn’t cooperating for heli-skiing the cat ensures you’ll still be able to make turns.
 The cat is also ideal for families and skiers who aren’t quite ready for heli drops.

 After breakfast, the cat will pick you up at the door of Deplar Farm.
 You tell our guides what type of terrain you’re craving—mellow, warm-up runs or long and steep drops—and they’ll deliver.